CrazyTim/sublime-merge-vs-sourcetree/README.md

   ![Screen shot](https://crazytim.github.io/sublime-merge-vs-sourcetree/img/merge-009.png)

 - Diff view changes to 2 columns when the window is large enough.
-Very useful.
+I think its easier to read diffs with two columns, but it takes up more screen space so I only use it when the diff looks confusing).

   *(Sourcetree doesn't have this feature)*